|Request Registration Info.

 $1295 Regular Registration (register after July 17)

 - All-inclusive: tuition includes lodging, and 3 delicious meals a day at the Milkweed Mercantile Organic Cafe

 - Ecovillage Experience: Explore other aspects of sustainable life in an ecovillage community during your stay

-- Timber framing is to be completed using hand tools and traditional layout techniques
+- Building is to be completed using hand tools and traditional layout techniques

 - Led by timber framing instructor and Timber Framers Guild member, Tom Cundiff

 Students will spend 10 full days at Dancing Rabbit Ecovillage learning the historic craft of timber frame construction using mortise and tenon joinery.
 Unique to this course is the opportunity to work with round wood material and layout techniques, with a smaller dose of square (milled) timber as well.
 We’ll cover how to use a variety of natural timbers in combination with one another, and different layout techniques that accompany each material.
 Material selection, scribe rule and square rule, assembly, and rigging and raising techniques are just a taste of the material we will cover in this detailed, hands-on course.
 Not only that, we’ll experience and learn some of the fundamental connections between building structure, design, and sustainable lifestyle alternatives.